pingcap/docs-cn/tidb-lightning/tidb-lightning-distributed-import.md

 - If the error shows normal exit (for example, exit in response to a kill command) or termination by the operating system due to OOM, adjust the configuration and then restart the TiDB Lightning nodes.

-- If the error has no impact on data accuracy, for example, network timeout, run `checkpoint-error-ignore` by using tidb-lightning-ctl on all failed nodes to clean errors in the checkpoint source data.
-Then restart these nodes to continue importing data from checkpoints.
-For details, see [checkpoint-error-ignore](/tidb-lightning/tidb-lightning-checkpoints.md#--checkpoint-error-ignore).
+- If the error has no impact on data accuracy, for example, network timeout, perform the following steps:

-- If the log reports errors resulting in data inaccuracy, for example, checksum mismatched, which indicates invalid data in the source file, run `checkpoint-error-destroy` by using tidb-lightning-ctl on all failed nodes to clean data imported to the failed tables as well as the checkpoint source data.
-For details, see [checkpoint-error-destroy](/tidb-lightning/tidb-lightning-checkpoints.md#--checkpoint-error-destroy).
-This command removes the data imported to the failed tables downstream.
-Therefore, you need to re-configure and import the data of the failed tables on all TiDB Lightning nodes (including those that exit normally) by using the `filters` parameter.
+    1. Run the [`checkpoint-error-ignore`](/tidb-lightning/tidb-lightning-checkpoints.md#--checkpoint-error-ignore) command with the setting `--checkpoint-error-ignore=all` on all failed nodes to clean errors in the checkpoint source data.

+    2. Restart these nodes to continue importing data from checkpoints.

+- If you see errors in the log that result in data inaccuracies, such as a checksum mismatch indicating invalid data in the source file, you can perform the following steps to resolve this issue:

+    1. Run the [`checkpoint-error-destroy`](/tidb-lightning/tidb-lightning-checkpoints.md#--checkpoint-error-destroy) command on all Lightning nodes, including successful nodes.
+This command removes the imported data from failed tables and resets the checkpoint status of these tables to "not yet started".

+    2. Reconfigure and import the data of failed tables by using the [`filter`](/table-filter.md) parameter on all TiDB Lightning nodes, including normally exiting nodes.

+        When you reconfigure the Lightning parallel import task, do not include the `checkpoint-error-destroy` command in the startup script of each Lightning node.
+Otherwise, this command deletes shared metadata used by multiple parallel import tasks, which might cause issues during data import.
+For example, if a second Lightning import task is started, it will delete the metadata written by the first task, leading to abnormal data import.

 ### During an import, an error "Target table is calculating checksum.
 Please wait until the checksum is finished and try again" is reported